anderszone/wp-movie-website/README.md

 ✅ Add a new TV page with sixteen randomized TV shows
 ✅ Make a new taxonomy for various genres

+---

+📚 Lessons Learned
+WordPress theme structure
+API integration with TMDB API
+Store data via the TMDB API to the local MySQL database Show TMDB data from the local database on the frontend Create my WordPress plugin to handle and show movies & TV series Responsiveness
+HostUp web hosting and cPanel
+GitHub Projects

+---

 ## ✍️ Contact
 👤 Anders 🔗anderszone